hamidgholami/accp-cheatsheet/README.md

 	- A **Cluster**: It's a logical grouping on intances within a single AZ.
 Cluster placement groups are recommended for applications that benefit from low network latency, high network throughput, or both, and if the majority of the network traffic is between the instances in the group
 	- A **spread**:  that are each placed on **distinct** underlying hardware.
 Spread placement groups are recommended for applications that have *a small number of critical instances* that should be kept separate from each other
 - With "**EC2**, **Auto Scaling** and **E**lastic **L**oad **B**alancing" combination of AWS services could be used to deploy a **stateless** web application that can automatically and elastically scale.
-- With the AWS cloud you get **fine-grained** billing and can **turn off resources** you are not using easily and not have to pay for them
+- With the AWS cloud you get **fine-grained** billing and can **turn off resources** you are not using easily and not have to pay for them.
+- To install a **PCI-complian**t workload on AWS:
+	-  Use an AWS service that is in scope for PCI compliance and apply PCI controls at 			the application layer.
+-  In IAM user access and secrert keys:
+	-  The customer is responsible for **rotating** keys.
+-  Which compute hosting model should be accounted for in the Total Cost of Ownership (TCO) when undertaking a cost analysis that allows physical isolation of a customer workload? **Dedicated Hosts**